ohrite/circuit-breakers-2024/presentation.md

 <!--
 There are two types of activity when operating a business, and they happen at different cadences

-Governance might be strategic planning, creating policies, setting goals
+Governance is what a board of directors or a C-suite does at a traditional company: strategic planning, creating policies, setting goals

-Management might be paying bills, day-to-day operations tasks, implementing policies
+Management is what the rest of the management stack does at a traditional company: day-to-day operations tasks, implementing policies, directing personnel to meet goals

+In a co-op, there are potentially no bosses, so members perform these functions in different configurations.
+The USFWC runs a co-op clinic that talks about four main types of co-op configuration
 -->

 ---